salesforce/CodeTF/README.md

   - [License](#license)

 ## Introduction
-CodeTF is a state-of-the-art deep learning library in Python designed to provide a comprehensive interface for training and inferencing on code intelligence tasks, collectively known as AI4Code.
-This library encompasses a broad spectrum of tasks, including code summarization, code translation, code generation, and more.
-Our primary goal is to equip researchers and engineers with a one-stop solution that enables them to seamlessly explore the potential of cutting-edge language models for code.
-With its intuitive and user-friendly interface, we aspire to facilitate the integration of AI4Code into real-world applications with minimal effort.
+CodeTF is a one-stop Python library for code intelligence tasks (AI4Code), provides a seamless interface for training and inferencing on code intelligence tasks like code summarization, translation, and generation.
+It aims to facilitate easy integration of cutting-edge language models into real-world applications.

-As an all-inclusive code intelligence toolkit, CodeTF also offers utilities that allow for effortless manipulation of source code across various programming languages.
-These utilities enable users to extract code attributes such as function names, comments, identifiers, and variable names.
-To accomplish this, an Abstract Syntax Tree (AST) parser is essential, and our library leverages tree-sitter as its core parser.
-To enhance accessibility for our users, we have pre-built tree-sitter libraries into .so files for immediate use, covering programming languages like Bash, C#, C++, C, CSS, ELM, Go, Haskell, HTML, Java, JavaScript, Kotlin, Lua, PHP, Python, Ruby, Rust, Scala, Solidity, and SFApex.
-This eliminates the need for users to set up these parsers, which can often be challenging.
-With CodeTF, users can instantly utilize our utilities with ease.
+In addition to the core tasks, CodeTF offers utilities for code manipulation across various languages, including easy extraction of code attributes.
+Using tree-sitter as its core parser, it enables parsing of attributes such as function names, comments, and variable names.
+Pre-built libraries for numerous languages are provided, eliminating the need for complicated parser setup.
+CodeTF thus ensures a user-friendly and accessible environment for code intelligence tasks.

 The current version of the library offers: